Targeting inflammation in atherosclerosis: prospects and limitations

 - Niemann-Jönsson A, Ares MP, Yan ZQ, et al. Increased rate of apoptosis in intimal arterial smooth muscle cells through endogenous activation of TNF receptors.
 Arterioscler Thromb Vasc Biol.
 2001;21(12):1909–1914. doi: 10.1161/hq1201.100222

-- Pigarevsky PV, Maltseva SV, Tatarinov AE, et al. Matrix metalloproteinase type 1 in the blood of patients with coronary artery disease and atherosclerotic lesions in humans.
+- Pigarevsky PV, Maltseva SV, Tatarinov AE, et al. Matrix metalloproteinase type 1 in the blood of patients with CHD and atherosclerotic lesions in humans.
 Cytokines and inflammation.
 2016;15(1):61-65.
 EDN: XAHNOH

 - Hansson GK, Hellstrand M, Rymo L, et al. Interferon gamma inhibits both proliferation and expression of differentiation-specific alpha-smooth muscle actin in arterial smooth muscle cells.
 J Exp Med.
 1989;170(5):1595–1608. doi: 10.1084/jem.170.5.1595